-I was a little worried in the first five minutes of the Social Network.
-The movie begins with the main character Mark Zuckerberg and his date Erica (Rooney Mara).
+I was a little worried in the first five minutes of The Social Network.
+The movie begins with the main character, Mark Zuckerberg, and his date, Erica (Rooney Mara).
 They were talking so damn fast to the point where it was distracting and I couldn’t even keep up with what they were talking about.
-This movie was written by Aaron Sorkin of West Wing fame, and one of the reasons why I was turned off by that show and some of his writing in general is because of the overly clever fast talking bull shit.
-But after the initial scene, the Social Network turned out to be a pretty damn good movie, and a fantastic script from Sorkin.
+This movie was written by Aaron Sorkin of West Wing fame, and one of the reasons why I was turned off by that show and some of his writing in general is because of the overly clever fast talking bull crap.
+But after the initial scene, The Social Network turned out to be a pretty damn good movie, and a fantastic script from Sorkin.

-And as far as the director David Fincher goes, I absolutely hated his last effort the Curious Case of Benjamin Button, but in the Social Network, it’s a job well done.
-Facebook and social networking changed our culture, and I usually don’t like to watch movies where they touch on a cultural changing topic that just happened like in the case of Facebook.
+And as far as the director David Fincher goes, I absolutely hated his last effort, The Curious Case of Benjamin Button, but in The Social Network, it’s a job well done.
+Facebook and social networking changed our culture, and I usually don’t like to watch movies where they touch on a cultural changing topic that just happened, like in the case of Facebook.
 I think these things should sink in for years and then we can get a movie about them.
-But it made sense for the film to exist now, as Facebook is something that is constantly changing everyday.
+It makes sense for the film to exist now, as Facebook is something that is constantly changing everyday.

 What else do I love in this movie?
 Justin Timberlake.
 This guy has been trying to break into the acting scene for a while, and he finally discovered his break-out performance as Sean Parker, the angsty inventor of Napster.
 I love his performance and role in the film.
 He doesn’t want to see Zuckerberg’s website turn into a disaster like his, and he almost lives vicariously through him.
 Even though his brilliance is equal to Zuckerberg’s, the feeling of an implosion looms over this character the entire movie.
 The conflict between him and Eduardo is also intense throughout.
 Eduardo is a traditionalist who wants to treat Facebook like any other business, whereas Parker is the scary new unorthodox opposition.
 Much like Zuckerberg always gets the best of people, every tiff between Parker and Eduardo, its Parker who seems to get the edge with some great dialogue.